- August 29, 2019

 Tuition & Fees

 Learn how you can make an impact.
 Interior decorators affect our daily lives through colours, textiles, lighting, form, and function.
 You'll learn to interact with trades and other professionals to create the spaces where we live and work.
-This two-year (4-term) diploma program is recognized by Canada's National Association for Decorators and Designers (CDECA).
+This two-year (4-term) diploma program is recognized by the Decorators & Designers Association of Canada (DDA).
 You'll learn the practical skills and techniques to successfully manage interior decorating projects and work effectively in business environments in a variety of roles related to interior decorating.

 When you graduate from the Interior Decorating program, you can expect many job opportunities.
 Look for careers as an interior decorator; colour, furniture, or lighting consultant; interior draft person; stylist; stager; or in the kitchen and bath industry.
 The skills you learn in this program open opportunities for advancement in many different areas.